uhub/awesome-coffeescript/README.md

 * [ryanpoplin/adminaa](https://github.com/ryanpoplin/adminaa) - It's a Backbone Administration Application with Brunch, CoffeeScript, Marionette, Parse (will possibly be replaced by an Express RESTful API in the future) and The S.O.T.J.S.N.
 Testing Suite for Client and Server Tests...
 * [nikita-volkov/Fuell](https://github.com/nikita-volkov/Fuell) - A platform-independent library for purely declarative functional programming in CoffeeScript/JavaScript with support for async actions and such niceties as function composing, overloading and memoization
 * [lucaswoj/babel](https://github.com/lucaswoj/babel) - Babel puts a soft cushion between a web application and the many cool new technologies developed for node.js such as CoffeeScript, SASS, and Jade.
 With Babel, you will be able to seamlessly load from many different types of files into clean, simple, and standardized data structures without having to worry about the many APIs involved.
-* [karlbright/Start-Testing-Your-JavaScript](https://github.com/karlbright/Start-Testing-Your-JavaScript) - An example of how to get up and running with TDD for your JavaScript using Mocha, Should and CoffeeScript
 * [gsholtz/coffee-express](https://github.com/gsholtz/coffee-express) - A basic bootstraped web application built with Express using Mongoose and a simple MVC architecture idea, completely in CoffeeScript.
 Template in Jade.
 * [Anachron/satisfy](https://github.com/Anachron/satisfy) - My personal playground.
 Uses Mimosa (buildtool), Marionette (Framework), RequireJS (+CSS, +HBS), Express (Server), Jade (Server-Template), Bower (Component Handling), CoffeeScript (JS-Metalang), LESS (CSS-Metalang), Semantic-UI (CSS-Framework), Node-ORM2 (ORM), Bone.IO (Web-Socket), mediator (Shared Client+Server Eventing) and more.
 * [rrdelaney/codacy-coffeescript](https://github.com/rrdelaney/codacy-coffeescript) - :coffee: Offers coffeescript support for Codacy